rimelek/tutorial-docker-build/README.md

 Each line where "REPOSITORY" and "TAG" are `<none>` shows an image created by the build processes without assigning a name to them.
-The last layer got an name but it is not required, however we usually use `-t imagename` to set a name.
+The last layer got a name but it is not required, however, we usually use `-t imagename` to set a name.

 If you want to find an image what other images was built on, you can use